 Richard Spires: [crosstalk 00:32:13]

 Richard Spires: Just picking up on that, if I could just this notion that these trending … You’re right on the continuous monitoring, getting the real time, but also on the trending, seeing where you have issues over time that gives you insight up to the C-Suite so that you can continue to improve.
-So the framework, this idea of maturing your ability over time, you’re not going to be perfect the first time you implement these frameworks, but it’s important to get started even if you can’t do it all the first time, but then to continue to iterate on these, and continue to improve your cybersecurity posture over time.
+So the framework, this idea of maturing you’re ability over time, you’re not going to be perfect the first time you implement these frameworks, but it’s important to get started even if you can’t do it all the first time, but then to continue to iterate on these, and continue to improve you’re cybersecurity posture over time.

 Dr. Ron Ross: Yep.
 That’s a critical point.
 When you study the cybersecurity framework there, there’s more than just the core that we talked about, the functions and categories and subcategories.
 As Richard mentioned, there’s this notion of the tiers, and I kind of equate them to maturity levels.
 They’re not actually maturity levels, but they indicate organizations are not all the same.
 They have different skill sets.
 They have different levels of maturity in how good their programs are.
-And so the cybersecurity framework allows you to start out at a very immature level and work your way up through continuous improvement to a very high level of adaptive and repeatability, which are things that every good cybersecurity program strives to be.
+And so the cybersecurity framework allows you to start out at a very immature level and work you’re way up through continuous improvement to a very high level of adaptive and repeatability, which are things that every good cybersecurity program strives to be.

 Dr. Ron Ross: The other thing the cybersecurity framework gives you is this notion of profiles.
-It means that you can customize that framework to whatever sector you’re in to whatever type of federal agency you might find yourself, and whatever your mission space might be, and I think that’s another very important characteristic of a good framework.
-It allows you to customize to make sure that you are fine tuning your program to be effective in wherever you have to operate.
+It means that you can customize that framework to whatever sector you’re in to whatever type of federal agency you might find yourself, and whatever you’re mission space might be, and I think that’s another very important characteristic of a good framework.
+It allows you to customize to make sure that you are fine tuning you’re program to be effective in wherever you have to operate.
 Today we don’t have a lot of extra budget and dollars to be wasting money on additional controls or things we don’t need.
 And so the frameworks working together, when we talk about budget and investment decisions, senior leaders want to know where am I weak, where do I need to get healthy, what’s it going to cost to get me there, and how effective do we think that’s going to be in protecting the things that we value the most?
 That’s really why we do what we do.